By: Chris J. Roe, CPA/PFS

 Should you want to discuss your particular situation and what approach is right for you, we are here to help.

 2020 All Rights Reserved.
-This content is developed from sources believed to be providing accurate information, and provided by Twenty over Ten and Rx Wealth Advisors, LLC for general informational purposes only.
+This content is developed from sources believed to be providing accurate information, and provided by Rx Wealth Advisors, LLC for general informational purposes only.
 It may not be used for the purpose of avoiding any federal tax penalties and in no way is meant to provide specific tax, legal or financial advice.
-Please consult legal, financial or tax professionals for specific information regarding your individual situation.
-The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any financial advice or investment security.
+Please consult legal or tax professionals for specific information regarding your individual situation.
+The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.